TcOpenGroup/TcOpen.Documentation/articles/TcOpenFramework/application.md

 * Component must inherit from ```TcoCore.TcoComponent```
 * Components methods and properties should not be marked FINAL (sealed)
-* Component should implement appropriate ```INTERFACE``` for a public contract.
-This is the interface that the consumers of the library will use to interact with the component.
+* Component should implement appropriate ```INTERFACE``` for a public contract; this is the interface that the consumers of the library will use to interact with the component.
 It represents the public contract that must not change during the lifetime of the particular major version of the library/framework.
 See [semantic versioning](https://semver.org/).
 * Component members must explicitly state access modifier for methods and properties (```PUBLIC```, ```INTERNAL```, ```PROTECTED```, or ```PRIVATE```)
 * Component should properly hide implementation details by marking methods preferably ```PROTECTED```.
 * Consider using the ```PRIVATE``` access modifier to prevent any access to that member if you deem it necessary.
 Be aware, though, that private members cannot be overridden by a derived class.